Vaitheeswari05/Kubernetes/k8s overview.md

 |-----------------------------------|---------------------------------------------------------------------|--------------------------------------------------------------------------|
 | **Kubernetes Cluster Tools**      | Set up and manage Kubernetes clusters.                              | Minikube, Kind, K3s, MicroK8s, Docker Desktop, K0s                       |
 | **Kubernetes Deployment Tools**   | Deploy, scale, and manage applications in a Kubernetes cluster.     | kubectl, Helm, Kustomize, ArgoCD, FluxCD, Jenkins X, Skaffold            |

+# Autohealing in Kubernetes

+Autohealing in Kubernetes ensures high availability by automatically detecting and recovering failed pods.
+This is achieved through:

+## ReplicaSets
+- Ensures that a specified number of pod replicas are always running.
+- If a pod crashes, a new one is automatically created to maintain the desired state.
+- When a Deployment is created, the Kubernetes controller manager ensures that the ReplicaSet maintains the required number of pod replicas.

+  # Kubernetes Services and Their Types

+Kubernetes services provide a way to expose applications running in pods.

+## Types of Services

+### 1. ClusterIP (Default)
+- Exposes the service only inside the cluster.
+- This is the default type and is used for internal communication between services.

+### 2. NodePort
+- Exposes the service on a static port on each node.
+- Allows external traffic to access the service using `NodeIP:NodePort`.

+### 3. LoadBalancer
+- Uses a cloud provider's load balancer to expose the service externally.
+- Provides an external IP address that routes traffic to the service.

+### 4. ExternalName
+- Maps a service to an external DNS name.
+- Useful for integrating external services without directly exposing them in Kubernetes.